Kanheri Caves: Description of the caves

-are, of course, as important here as elsewhere.
-Their style is certainly primitive, and some of these monks' abodes may date from before the Christian era.
+as important as elsewhere.
+Today, we can note that colonial writers such as James Fergusson, steeped in Orientalism and often comparing it to Greco-Roman architecture, perhaps ignorantly described the Kanheri architecture as "certainly primitive", even though the engineering science of these monks' abodes predates the Christian era.

-One small cave of this type (No. 81) in the ravine, consisting of a very narrow porch, without pillars, a room with a stone bench along the walls, and a cell to the left, has an inscription of Yajna Sri Satakarni of the Satavahanas of the 2nd century CE, and it is probable that numbers of others in the same plain style may range from the second to the fourth century.
-Others, however, are covered inside with sculpture of a late Mahayana type, and some have inscriptions which must date as late as the middle of the ninth century.
+One cave (No. 81) of this type in the ravine, consists of a very narrow porch, without pillars, a room with a stone bench along the walls, and a cell to the left.
+It bears an inscription of Yajna Sri Satakarni of the Satavahanas of the 2nd century CE, and it is probable that other caves in the same plain style range from the second to the fourth century CE.
+Other caves are covered inside with sculptures of a later Mahayana type, and some have inscriptions which may date as late as the middle of the ninth century.